vimperator/vimperator-labs/README.md

 End of Life and Alternatives
 ----------------------------

-Vimperator will stop working in up-to-date copies of Firefox with the release of Firefox 57 on November 14th due to a large breaking change in how extensions and add-ons are written.
+Vimperator will stop working in up-to-date copies of Firefox with the release of Firefox 57 on November 14th due to a large breaking change in how extensions and add-ons are written ([#705](https://github.com/vimperator/vimperator-labs/issues/705)).

 It's not all doom and gloom, though!
-Here are your options:
+Here are your options ([#729](https://github.com/vimperator/vimperator-labs/issues/729)):

  - Stay with vimperator, but use an older release of Firefox or a Firefox fork
     - The [Extended Service Release (ESR) of Firefox](https://www.mozilla.org/en-US/firefox/organizations/) is still on Firefox 52 and will be vimperator compatible [until May 2018](https://wiki.mozilla.org/RapidRelease/Calendar).